curityio/grafana/README.md

 | http://localhost:3000          | Grafana Web UI                                               |

-## Generate Metrics

-Initially, the dashboard is empty.
-Feel free to explore different [testing methods](https://curity.io/resources/tryit/) to create some traffic and metrics.
-For example, use [OAuth.tools](https://oauth.tools/) to run some requests and check how the dashboard updates.
-Walk through the related tutorials [Exposing Curity Using ngrok](https://curity.io/resources/learn/expose-local-curity-ngrok/) and [Test using OAuth Tools](https://curity.io/resources/learn/test-using-oauth-tools/) for more guidance.

 For login to the [Admin UI of the Curity Identity Server](https://localhost:6749/admin) use the credentials `admin:Password1`.

 ## Teardown

-Once you're done with evaluating the dashboard run `docker-compose rm` to remove any created containers.
+Once you're done with evaluating the dashboard run `docker compose rm` to remove any created containers.

 # Contributing